SansGuidon/bookmarks/sections/programming.md

 * [DEV](https://dev.to/jeffreyuvero/what-is-your-personal-programming-ethics-483a) - (2018) What is your personal Programming ethics?
 * [ACM Ethics](https://ethics.acm.org/code-of-ethics/software-engineering-code/) - (1997) The Software Engineering Code of Ethics and Professional Practice
 * [Coding Blocks](https://www.codingblocks.net/podcast/78-deliberate-practice-for-programmers/) - (2018) [Podcast] Deliberate Practice for Programmers
-* [exercism](https://exercism.io/) - Code practice and mentorship for everyone | Learning through Exercism is quite different to other programming websites, with a focus on individual practice and mentor-based learning
+* [Exercism](https://exercism.org/) - Get really good at programming. | Develop fluency in 55 programming languages with our unique blend of learning, practice and mentoring.
+Exercism is fun, effective and 100% free, forever.
 * [Joe Zack](https://www.codingblocks.net/practice/four-reasons-why-10x-developer-controversial/) - (2018) 4 reasons why the “10x Developer” is so controversial
 > 0 Productivity is hard to measure
 > 1 Tiny sample size